aaronkwhite/bootstrap-jekyll/README.md

  - Bootstrap (current version 3.2.0)
  - LESS Compiler

-### Usage
-Clone the repo and start building your site.
-The core components are located in the *source* directory, so you can better oranize your content and stucture.

-This repo is uing Bootstrap LESS, located in the root directory.
-Currently I'm manually compiling all less files to `source/assets/...` using Codekit.

 ## Contributing
 If you would like to contribute to this repo, hit me up on twitter [@aaronkwhite](http://twitter.com/aaronkwhite) and then we can talk pull requests.